This is a blog post that goes back nearly ten years. I’m revisiting here on the cusp of 2025 and adding some additional thoughts.

-The Great Turning is my favorite way to describe the historical moment we find ourselves in.
+The Great Turning is a beautiful way to describe the historical moment we find ourselves in.
 I first came across the phrase in the writing of Joanna Macy, who described it as the transition from the “industrial growth society” to a “life-sustaining society” (see Coming Back to Life: Practices to Reconnect Our Lives, Our World).
 The phrase continues to inspire me as I work to replace the belief in separateness with the lived experience of interbeing.

 Macy outlines three dimensions of the Great Turning: